Braxbro/Claude-Code-Generic-Tool-Scripts/multistage-skills/multistage-skill-spec.md

 ### Subagent identity

-If your pipeline stages invoke skills (e.g. `/search-doc`), tell the model it is a subagent running the pipeline — otherwise it may see other skills in its context and invoke them recursively.
+If your pipeline stages invoke skills (e.g. `/search-doc`), tell the model it is a subagent running the pipeline — otherwise it may see other skills for its task in its context and invoke them recursively.
 Add a line like:

 ```
 You are running as a subagent executing the <name> pipeline.
 Do not invoke /<name> or related skills — you are those stages.